Do you really know who your clients are?10 April 2019 | Lawyers' Negligence

 Prior to the settlement of the sale of the property, the husband threatened the appellant that she had to sign all documents to allow the sale to proceed and to instruct her solicitor not to lodge a caveat against the title of the property or else he would kill their children and then kill himself.
 As a result, the appellant withdrew her instructions from her own solicitor.
 Her solicitor informed the respondents of the husband’s threats and that the respondents would therefore have to take instructions from the appellant directly.
 The solicitor also informed the respondents that he was aware that the husband was not intending to pay the appellant the full balance due to her from the sale of the property.

-On instructions solely from the husband, the respondents released the sale proceeds to third parties and did not account to the appellant her share of the sale proceeds.
+On instructions solely from the husband, the respondents released the sale proceeds to third parties and did not account to the appellant for her share of the sale proceeds.
 Rather than paying the appellant in accordance with the Family Court orders, the husband used the sale proceeds and the loan facilities to fund his business activities.

 The issues at trial